 Electricity is considered an alternative fuel under the Energy Policy Act of 1992.
-Electricity can be produced from a variety of energy sources, including oil, coal, nuclear energy, hydropower, natural gas, wind energy, solar energy, and stored hydrogen.
-Plug-in electric vehicles (PEVs) are capable of drawing electricity from off-board electrical power sources (generally the electricity grid) and storing it in batteries.
-Though not yet widely available, fuel cell vehicles use hydrogen to generate electricity onboard the vehicle.
+Electricity can be produced from a variety of energy sources, including natural gas, coal, nuclear energy, wind energy, hydropower, and solar energy.
+This electricity can be stored in batteries or used to produce hydrogen.
+Electric vehicles (EVs)—the collective term for plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles—are capable of drawing electricity from off-board electrical power sources (generally the electricity grid) and storing the energy in batteries.
+Though not yet widely available, fuel cell electric vehicles (FCEVs) generate electricity from hydrogen onboard the vehicle.

 Powering Vehicles with Electricity

-Fueling PEVs with electricity is currently cost effective compared to using gasoline, but PEVs typically cost more to purchase.
-Electricity for charging vehicles is especially cost effective if drivers are able to take advantage of off-peak residential rates offered by many utilities.
-Electricity costs can vary by region, type of generation, time of use, and access point.
+Powering EVs with electricity is currently cost effective compared to using gasoline, but EVs typically cost more to purchase.
+However, initial vehicle costs can be offset by energy cost savings, a federal tax credit, and state incentives.
+Electricity for charging vehicles is especially cost effective if drivers can take advantage of off-peak residential rates and other incentives offered by utilities.
+The cost is dependent on the price of electricity, which can vary by region, type of generation, time of use, and access point.
+However, due to the energy efficiency of EV powertrains, additional cost savings over conventional vehicles come from vehicle operation, even when electricity rates are relatively high (i.e., during peak rates or at public fast-charging stations).
 Learn about factors affecting electricity prices from the U.S. Energy Information Administration.

 Electric Charging Stations

-Many PEV owners choose to do the majority of their charging at home (or at fleet facilities, in the case of commercially owned fleets).
-Some employers offer access to charging at the workplace.
-In many cities, PEV drivers also have access to public charging stations at libraries, shopping centers, hospitals, and businesses.
-Charging infrastructure is rapidly expanding, providing drivers with the convenience, range, and confidence to meet more of their transportation needs with PEVs.
+Many EV owners choose to do the majority of their charging at home (or at fleet facilities, in the case of commercially owned fleets) where the cost to charge will typically be lower than at public chargers.
+Some employers offer access to workplace charging.
+EV drivers also have access to public charging stations in a variety of places, such as shopping centers, public parking garages and lots, hotels, restaurants, and other businesses.
+Public charging infrastructure is rapidly expanding, providing drivers with the convenience, range, and confidence to meet their transportation needs.